Clone QREF repo (you can use HTTP link as well)

 If you are familiar with Pydantic ⧉, you might find

-it easier to work with QREF Pydantic models instead of interacting with JSON schema directly.
+it easier to work with QREF pydantic models instead of interacting with JSON schema directly.

-model from validated data stored in QREF format:
+model from data stored in QREF:

 from qref import SchemaV1